elegant-scipy/elegant-scipy/markdown/ch7.markdown

 print('The optimal shift for correction is: %f' % res.x)
 ```

 Brilliant!
+We show we shifted it by +50 pixels.
 Thanks to our MSE measure, SciPy's `optimize.minimize` function has
 recovered the correct amount to shift our distorted image to get it back to its
 original state.